awaytools/awaytools.github.io/_posts/2013-07-09-video-tutorial-01.md

 ---
 layout: post
-category : lessons
+category : AwayBuilder
-tagline: "Supporting tagline"
-tags : [intro, beginner, jekyll, tutorial]
+summary: "A first look at how to import assets, apply shading and lighting effects, and publish in Away3D" tags : [Beginner, Tutorial] image : placeholder.gif
 ---
 {% include JB/setup %}